 Traditional Volvo Wagon

 With few exceptions, the family vehicle many of us grew up with — the venerable station wagon — has been completely replaced by the popular crossover SUV.
 But one of those exceptions is the all-new Volvo V60 wagon.
-At the 2018 New York Auto Show the Volvo V60 made its North American debut, following the rollout of the larger V90 wagon last year.
+Volvo took the wraps of its latest wagon at the 2018 Geneva Motor Show, following the debut of the larger V90 wagon last year.

 Important to the Business

 “The family estate driver is an important customer for our business and has been for generations,” said Hakan Samuelsson, president and CEO of Volvo Cars.
 “The new V60 honors that tradition, but also takes it much further.”
 Unlike most other manufacturers, Volvo never dropped the wagons from its lineup.

 Sleek and Stylish

 The new V60 Wagon is built on Volvo’s new Scalable Product Architecture platform that it shares with the XC60 as well as 90-series models (XC90, V90, S90).
 Like the V90, the new V60 is sleek and stylish, clearly showcasing that a wagon can by sexy.
 “The V60 really is the central point of the Volvo brand,” said Volvo’s Senior Vice President of Design Robin Page.
 “It’s refined, has a beautiful proportion and stance, yet delivers on practicality and versatility,” Page noted.

 Larger than the outgoing V60, the new model offers a more spacious interior, higher levels of luxury and the latest technology designed to enhance the driving experience as well as increase safety levels.